MoldyLunchBox/snowcrash_CTF/level00/hints.md

 	find / -user flag00
-we will see a big output with a lot of permission denied errors i just looked manually in the output i found two paths without permission denied erroe
+we will see a big output with a lot of permission denied errors i just looked manually in the output i found two paths without permission denied erroe we can show all the user have SUID permission using htis command

+find / -perm -4000 2> /dev/null -exec ls -la {} +

 # we have:
 	/usr/sbin/jhon